-First, I looked through a bunch of books.
+First, I looked through a bunch of books and found so many pomegranate tattoo ideas.
 I found a pomegranate I liked in a book about Japanese matchbooks.
+It was a great choice.
 Lewie drew his own version.

-Lewie transferred the design onto my leg, and we moved it around a few times until I liked the placement.
+Lewie transferred the design onto my leg, and we moved it around a couple of times until I liked the placement.
+You have to have a lot of patience to get it just right.
 Also, tattoos hide cellulite.
 Just FYI.
-He started by outlining it black.
+He started by outlining it black, it was a lot of hard work.
+If we had stopped there, I would have had a lovely minimalist pomegranate tattoo.

 Next he mixed several colors to get just the right shade for a pomegranate.
-It’s a tough color, a little red, a little purple, a little orange.
-The flowers are more orange then the fruit itself.
+It’s a tough pigment color that required different kinds of inks, a little red, a little purple, a little orange.
+The flowers are more orange than the fruit itself.
+It’s a colorful tattoo and definitely not a common tattoo.
+I wasn’t going for minimalism.

-Next up was the final touches of color on the flowers and seeds.
-This is fresh from being tattooed so some of the red flecks are actually blood.
-At this point I was tapped out from the pain, so we didn’t add any white to the highlights, but I think I prefer it that way.
+Next up was the final touches of color on the flowers, abundance of seeds, and all those beautiful green leaves and sweet details of the branches.
+Some of the light red flecks are actually blood from the fresh tattoo.
+We didn’t add any white to the highlights.
+I was fatigued from the pain.
+I think I prefer it this way.
+It was time to start focusing on aftercare.

 And that’s my new pomegranate tattoo.
 I am so happy with it.